 Important notice – campus change This course will move to the Belfast campus.
 Students will change campus part way through this course.
 Find out more

-Sociology at Ulster has a record of excellence in teaching & learning, consistently achieving 100% satisfaction rates in the National Student Survey.
+Sociology at Ulster has a record of excellence in teaching and learning, consistently achieving 100% satisfaction rates in the National Student Survey

 Sociology is concerned with developing theories and concepts to explain the origins and nature of the contemporary social world and seeks to justify such theories through systematically collected evidence.
 A central aim is to provide students with explanatory frameworks relevant to both the wider society in which they will live and the employment settings in which they will work.